Introduction to loops

 and a space, and the second increments count

 to 2.
-Control now returns back to the top of the while statement
+Control now returns back to the top of the while-statement, and the condition is evaluated again.
+2 <= 10

-evaluates to true, so the code block is executed again.
+, so the code block is executed again.
 The loop will repeatedly execute until count

 is 11